The Uniformization of Certain Algebraic Hypergeometric Functions: Introduction

-In this article, we take a new approach to the problem of constructing equations satisfied by algebraic ${}_{n}F_{n-1}$'s.
-We succeed in making explicit several classes of generalized hypergeometric function, known to be algebraic by Beukers--Heckman, by \emph{uniformizing} them.
+In this paper, a new approach is taken to the problem of constructing equations satisfied by algebraic ${}_{n}F_{n-1}$'s.
+Several classes of hypergeometric function, known to be algebraic by Beukers--Heckman, are made explicit by being \emph{uniformized}.
 Recall that an algebraic function~$F$ may be of genus zero, i.e., may have a `uniformization,' or parametrization, by rational functions.
-That~is, one may have $F(R_1(t))=R_2(t),$ for certain rational functions $R_1,R_2$; which says that the Riemann surface of $F=F(\zeta),$ on which $\zeta$ and $F$ are single-valued meromorphic functions, is isomorphic to the Riemann sphere~$\mathbb{P}^1_t$.
-A~sample result of ours is the following.
-Let $n=p+2,$ where $p\ge1$~is odd.
+That~is, one may have $F(R_1(t))=R_2(t)$ for certain rational functions $R_1,R_2$, so that formally, $F=\allowbreak R_2\circ\nobreak R_1^{-1}$.
+In this case the Riemann surface of $F=F(\zeta)$, on which $\zeta$ and~$F$ are single-valued meromorphic functions, is isomorphic to the Riemann sphere~$\mathbb{P}^1_t$.
+A~sample result of this nature, obtained below, is the following.
+Let $n=p+\nobreak2$, where $p\ge1$~is odd.
 Then